MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/setup.md

     * Under __Select which scenario fits you best__ check __None of these__ (See note below)
     * Set the currency to your preferred currency
 4. Click __Complete Setup__ and wait for the initial setup process to complete
-5. Return to the Dynamics 365 Admin Portal \([https://port.crm.dynamics.com/G/Instances](https://port.crm.dynamics.com/G/Instances))
+5. Return to the Dynamics 365 Admin Portal via the __Admin Centers__ list
 6. From the __Instances__ page you should see your newly created instance selected and some properties in a gray box on the right.
 Your new solution is still being setup, wait for it complete before moving on to the next step.

 > It can take around 10 minutes for the setup process to finish.
 You will know the process is complete when you see __Crm Hub__ listed under the __Solutions__ for your instance.
 Refresh the page periodically to check on the status.